ranges-network/ranges-network.github.io/pages/products.md

 ### 2025
 - Pittman C., Doll A., Demboski J. (2025). **Historical Taxidermy Documents Provide Hidden Trait Data**.
 The Society for the Preservation of Natural History Collections Annual Meeting.
 Lawrence, KS.
-- Pittman C., Doll A., Demboski J. (2025).
-Mouse Feet, The Jonas Brothers, and multitudes of traits: A RANGES TCN project.
+- Pittman C., Doll A., Demboski J. (2025). **Mouse Feet, The Jonas Brothers, and multitudes of traits: A RANGES TCN project**.
 The Society for the Preservation of Natural History Collections Annual Meeting.
 Lawrence, KS.

 ### 2024
 - Alberts T. (2024). **Uncovering a history of our natural history collections: an early-career experience digitizing Californian museum specimens**.
 Oral talk at the Society for the Preservation of Natural History Collections meeting.
 Okinawa, Japan.
 September 2024.